Miss Courtney Palubiak Bromwich

-Ms. Bromwich discovered her true passion of teaching at the Sawnee School of Ballet in 2000.
-Under the direction of Director/Owner Joan Kall Stewart, Ms. Bromwich honed her teaching skills in ballet, tap, jazz, lyrical, and hip hop for dancers of all ages.
-Since her beginnings at Sawnee Ballet, Ms. Bromwich has been a respected dancer, choreographer, and teacher in the metro-Atlanta area for over 20 years.
+Miss Courtney discovered her true passion of teaching at the Sawnee School of Ballet in 2000.
+Under the direction of Director/Owner Joan Kall Stewart, Miss Courtney honed her teaching skills in ballet, tap, jazz, lyrical, and hip hop for dancers of all ages.
+Since her beginnings at Sawnee Ballet, Miss Courtney has been a respected dancer, choreographer, and teacher in the metro-Atlanta area for over 20 years.
 Her strengths in tap and jazz and her propensity for character pieces have earned her several choreography awards, honors, and placements throughout the years.

-In 2007, Ms. Bromwich was invited to join the faculty of the dance program at Kennesaw State University as a guest tap teacher.
+In 2007, Miss Courtney was invited to join the faculty of the dance program at Kennesaw State University as a guest tap teacher.
 Having already graduated with a B.A. in Business Management, she decided to return to KSU to further her dance education, and subsequently obtained her B.A. in Dance.

-Upon her relocation to Gainesville, GA in 2011, Ms. Bromwich was excited to rejoin the faculty at Sawnee Ballet.
+Upon her relocation to Gainesville, GA in 2011, Miss Courtney was excited to rejoin the faculty at Sawnee Ballet.
 In November 2012, she was honored to take over as the new owner and director.
-Ms. Bromwich is continuing the same spirit and core principals that have driven the school for so long in addition to continually applying new and fresh ideas that educate, energize, and inspire the dancers and grow their passion for dance.
+She continues the same spirit and core principals that have driven the school for so long in addition to continually applying new and fresh ideas that educate, energize, and inspire the dancers and grow their passion for dance.

-In 2017, Ms. Bromwich stepped into the role of Artistic Director for Sawnee Ballet Theatre, the non-profit ballet company that operates out of the studio.
+In 2017, Miss Courtney stepped into the role of Artistic Director for Sawnee Ballet Theatre, the non-profit ballet company that operates out of the studio.
 With the help of many volunteers, grants, and fundraising, she “Cracked a New Nutcracker” with new costumes, props, and choreography.
-She continues to expand the creative aspects of this production in addition to SBT’s annual spring concerts with contemporary interpretations of childhood classics such as Peter and the Wolf, Alice in Wonderland, and The Tales of Beatrix Potter.
+She continues to expand the creative aspects of this production in addition to SBT’s annual spring concerts with contemporary interpretations of childhood classics such as Peter and the Wolf, Alice in Wonderland, The Tales of Beatrix Potter, and Aladdin.

-Ms. Bromwich is a member of the Dance Festival Advisory Board at Kennesaw State University, National Dance Education Organization (NDEO), International Dance Entrepreneurs Association (I.D.E.A.), and Dance Studio Owners (DSO) as well as serves on the board of Dance Educators of Georgia Society (D.E.G.A.S.) as the North Georgia Director.
+Miss Courtney is a member of the Dance Festival Advisory Board at Kennesaw State University, FoCAL Advisory Council, National Dance Education Organization (NDEO), and Dance Studio Owners (DSO).

-This season, Ms. Bromwich will be teaching the youngest of ballet dancers up through the Primary levels, Jazz, and Tap.
-She is the also the director of the Sapphires performing program and looks forward to the Sapphire’s seventh season performing out in the community.
+This season, Miss Courtney is most excited about the new name, look, and location of Sawnee School of the Arts!
+She can’t wait to teach the youngest of ballet dancers as well as some Jazz and Tap classes in the new facility.
+She is the also the director of the Sapphires performing program and looks forward to the Sapphire’s eighth season performing out in the community.

-A native New Yorker, Ms. Stewart received her formative training at the Westbury Studio of Fine Arts with Martha Manners, Lillian Waldecker and Jon Curtis.
+A native New Yorker, Ms. Stewart, also affectionately known as Miss Joanie, received her formative training at the Westbury Studio of Fine Arts with Martha Manners, Lillian Waldecker and Jon Curtis.
 She furthered her studies at the School of American Ballet, American Ballet Theatre and the Ballet Russe de Monte Carlo under the guidance of Anatole Vilzak and Ludmilla Shollar.

 A performer of great versatility, Ms. Stewart worked for Broadway’s four top producers: Lerner & Lowe, David Merrick, Hal Prince, and Rodgers & Hammerstein.